GrawLab/DBSCAN-CellX/README.md

 The last option to run DBSCAN-CellX is through the App which is explained further below.

 ### App
-To use the App, the user has to navigate theri current directory into the App directory.
-After the installation of the conda environment and the activation of said environment the user can start the App thorugh:
+To use the App, the user has to navigate their current directory into the App directory.
+After the installation the user can start the App thorugh:
 ```
+python -m streamlit run DBSCAN_CellX_App.py # Windows

+or

-C:\Users\USER-NAME\App> streamlit run DBSCAN_CellX_App.py
+streamlit run DBSCAN_CellX_App.py # Unix
 ```
 Now the default browser should open automatically and the App starts running.
 If not, please copy the Local URL posted in the terminal and open it in a browser.
 Futher usage instructions of the App are found in the App itself.